 Condition February: Blue/yellow livery, blanking plates fitted, hand/footholds present, exhaust situated over engine room, shortened fuel tank, no water tank.

 Ilford car sheds provided maintenance for its extensive electric fleet.
-During August it appears their talents were extended to members of the Eastern Region’s diesel fleet with Class 24 No.5111 noted at Statrford on August 10th, then at Ilford on August 14th and Class 37 No.6736 the next day.
+During August it appears their talents were extended to members of the Eastern Region’s diesel fleet with Class 24 No.5111 noted at Stratford on August 10th, then at Ilford on August 14th (also reported as headed towards London on August 15th) and Class 37 No.6736 the next day.
 These machines were present for use of the wheel lathe, the volume of work at Stratford necessitating this.
 5111 was later noted on September 24th heading north with a freight through Cambridge.
 Time was running out for Gateshead’s Class 24s – a new iron ore terminal opened at Redcar during September that would eventually supply Consett, the commissioning services were hauled by Class 31s, although Class 37s were intended for this new service.

 Condition August: blue/yellow livery, gangway doors sheeted over, headcode discs centered on cab front, water tank removed, shortened fuel tank, blanking plates fitted, hand/footholds plated over, straight sided sandboxes, three-rung bogie mounted footsteps, high level air pipe fitted.